Showing posts with label Practical Jokes. Show all posts

 Enjoy!

-Wacky Wednesday Comedy Showcase: "Missing Glass Counter" - A Candid Camera Classic
+Wacky Wednesday Comedy Showcase: "Murphy Bed" - A Candid Camera Classic

 The show involved concealed cameras filming ordinary people being confronted with unusual situations, sometimes involving trick props, such as a desk with drawers that pop open when one is closed or a car with a hidden extra gas tank.
 When the joke was revealed, victims were told the show's catchphrase, "Smile, you're on Candid Camera."
 The catchphrase became a song with music and lyrics by Sid Ramin.